 Accounts of cotton and peas picked and lettuce shipped.
 This volume may have belonged to one of Fripp's children.
 106 pp.

 Miscellaneous papers relating chiefly to John Edwin Fripp, but some with contents relating to others, probably neighbors or relatives of Fripp.
-Included are lists of people claimed as property, one for 1817 that lists enslaved people belonging to the estate of Jane Hay Barnwell, and another, undated, that lists people enslaved by Joseph Hazel; Fripp's accounting sheets with Coffin & Pringle, 1856-1859; and several letters and notes relating chiefly to Fripp's business affairs.
+Included are lists of people claimed as property, one for 1817 that lists enslaved people belonging to the estate of Jane Hay Barnwell, and another, undated, that lists people enslaved by Joseph Hazel and their birth dates; Fripp's accounting sheets with Coffin & Pringle, 1856-1859; and several letters and notes relating chiefly to Fripp's business affairs.

 |Oversize Paper Folder OPF-869/1||